SRI-CSL/descert-example/README.md

 › ./gradlew build; ./gradlew publishToMavenLocal
 ```

 Next, we provide the steps for using the `vesperin/descert-example` Docker image,  which packages up `descert-example` with all of the parts it needs, such as libraries and other dependencies.
-We also provide both information about creating your own `descert-example` Docker image and configuration information for the Randoop plugin.
+We also provide information about creating your own `descert-example` Docker image and information about configuring the Randoop plugin.

 ## Pulling `vesperin/descert-example` Docker image from Docker Hub